kenn/enum_accessor/README.md

 # EnumAccessor - Simple enum fields for ActiveRecord

-EnumAccessor lets you define enum for attributes, and store them as integer-encoded values.
+EnumAccessor lets you define enum for attributes, and store them as integer in the database.

 Compatible with ActiveRecord 3 or later.